 A Guide to hardneck Garlic Varieties

 Are you trying to decide which hardneck garlic varieties to plant?
-With so many options available, how do you know which ones are best suited for your climate, which last longest in storage, and which ones have the most flavor and heat to your favorite dishes?
+With so many options available, how do you know which ones are best suited for your climate, which last longest in storage, and which ones have the most flavor?
 Even though it appears from looking at seed catalogs that there are many garlic cultivars, DNA analysis indicates that many of them are clones of each other and have merely been renamed.

 Overview of Garlic